danwang1995/danwang1995.github.io/about.md

 <h2>Contact Us</h2>

-For all media inquiries, please contact <a href="https://www.linkedin.com/in/karinabao/">Karina Bao</a>.
+For all media and partnership inquiries, please contact <a href="https://www.linkedin.com/in/karinabao/">Karina Bao</a>.

 Interested in joining the team?
 Reach out to <a href="https://www.linkedin.com/in/danwenwang/">Dan Wang</a>.